 ELPT 1341 Motor Control (2-4-3) Operating principles of solid-state and conventional controls along with their practical applications.
 Includes braking, jogging, plugging, safety interlocks, wiring, and schematic diagram interpretations.
-Prerequisites: ELPT 1311 or CETT 1303 or IEIR 1371
+Prerequisite AACT 1371 or ELPT 1311 or CETT 1303 or IEIR 1371 OSA may be exempt from requisite.
+Consult with dept.